Severson-Group/eMach/docs/source/contribution.rst

 following tasks:

 1. Pull/fetch the branch being reviewed onto their device
-2. Run the code to ensure no errors occur and verify results are accurate
+2. Ensure code displays expected result
-3. Investigate code to verify proper math/simulations are being done correctly
+3. Add an in depth review on eMach architecture and subject matter
-4. Double check any references used to validate contents of the PR
+4. Request changes/give final approval for merge into ``develop``

-5. Request changes/give final approval for merge into ``develop``
+Level 2 reviewers as of 10/10/2023: Nathan Petersen, Anvar Khamitov, Eric Severson

 Documentation
 -------------------------------------------